-Now there are NO pictures to accompany this post as I try to forget what I looked like as a child, I’ll give you a vague idea – I was (and still am short), had Auburn (ok – Ginger) hair which had never known the likes of conditioner let alone a straightener and my mother always brought me floral skirts and tops which clashed.
+Now there are NO pictures of me to accompany this post as I try to forget what I looked like as a child, I’ll give you a vague idea – I was (and still am short), had Auburn (ok – Ginger) hair which had never known the likes of conditioner let alone a straightener and my mother always brought me floral skirts and tops which clashed.
 Needless to say, I’ve destroyed all photographic evidence that I could get my hands on.

 Well, my style has probably changed as much as Butlins has in the past 20 odd years.
 I used to go there as a child with my younger brother and our parents.
-We would be over excited about our yearly holiday and thought it was amazing.
+We would be overly excited about our yearly holiday and thought it was amazing.

 We would stay in the smallest accommodation ever as it’s all we could afford.
 Some times I do remember we all stayed in 1 room with my parents in a double bed and me and my brother in sleeping bags on the floor, with a small kitchenette affair in the room and a bathroom.
 We would always go self-catering as it was a cheap option yet we would always have an amazing time.